BlaiseDelaney/BlaiseDelaney.github.io/aboutme.md

 I share an unlikely link with the Nations mentioned above: I am half Irish, half Indian and I was raised in Italy.
 Way too many "I"-starting countries on my papers.

-Other things you might catch me spend time thinking about:
+Other things you might catch me spending time thinking about:

 - A good espresso.
 I'd like to cycle around South America visiting coffee plantations.
 - Cycling.